tomascherian/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

-### Deleting a meeting : `delete meeting`

-Deletes the specified meeting from the displayed meeting list

-Format: `delete meeting MEETING_INDEX`

-* Deletes the meeting at the specified `MEETING_INDEX`.
-* The index refers to the index number shown in the displayed meetings list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `delete meeting 3` deletes the 3rd meeting in the displayed meeting list.
-* `delete meeting -1` returns an error for invalid input.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.